insect-morphology/aism/Simple Workflow for insect ontology development.md

   <img src="https://github.com/insect-morphology/aism-ODK/blob/master/screenshots/Screen%20Shot%202020-11-11%20at%2010.44.34%20AM.png" width="500" title="hover text">
  </p>

 The term will now be listed under Thing.
-You don’t need to worry about annotations or placement of new items in your ontology, as the next step will take care of this for you.
-Keep adding a few more terms in this fashion to run the imports one more time.
+You don’t need to worry about annotations or placement of items newly added to your ontology, as the next step will take care of this for you.
+Keep adding a few more terms in this fashion.

-9. Save the `AISM.owl` file and run the following script in terminal in the src/ontology folder:
+9. Save the `AISM.owl` file and run the following script in the terminal in the src/ontology folder:

 `./run.sh make all_imports`